gvwilson/sdxjs/src/debugger/index.md

 ### Translating JSON to assembler {.exercise}

-Write a tool that translates the JSON program representation into the assembly code of <a section="virtual-machine"/>.
+Write a tool that translates the JSON program representation into the assembly code of [% x virtual-machine %].
 To simplify things,
 increase the number of registers so that there is always storage for intermediate results